-Interesting facts about drinking from Mark Forsyth's A Short History of Drunkenness, a book all about mankind's love of booze - from our primate ancestors to Prohibition
+Interesting facts about drinking from Mark Forsyth's A Short History of Drunkenness, a book all about mankind's love of booze.

 1. The Aztecs disapproved of drunkenness, and the punishment for those caught was public strangulation; unless you were an aristocrat, in which case you could be strangled discreetly in your own home.

 2. There’s no Italian word for ‘hangover’.
 Well... sort of.
 Technically, you could say postumi della sbornia, but nobody does.
 The reason for this is quite simple: no Italian man would ever admit to having a hangover.